nickaggarwal/inferless-summarization/README.md

 # Facebook/Bart-Large-CNN

-Facebook's Bart-Large-CNN is a state of the art model for performing summarization.
+Facebook's Bart-Large-CNN is a state-of-the-art model for performing summarization.
 You can use this template to import and run a Bart-Large-CNN model in the Inferless platform.

 ---
 ## Prerequisites